More updates on Hurricane Ike. I know people near the Gulf of Mexico are worried.

 According to forecasters at the National Hurricane Center, Ike was generating large swells at sea that have created massive waves and life-threatening conditions in the Florida Keys.
 They said isolated tornadoes and waterspouts could crop up over the Keys and other parts of south Florida throughout the day.

-where it would likely gain strength before battering Texas over the weekend, forecasters said.
+After heading west over the island at roughly 13 miles per hour throughout the day on Tuesday, Ike was expected to follow a path that could take it straight into the Gulf of Mexico, where it would likely gain strength before battering Texas over the weekend, forecasters said.
 The Gulf's shallow waters and warm temperatures are notorious for feeding and generating powerful hurricanes capable of causing widespread death and devastation, as happened in 2005 when Hurricane Katrina killed about 1,500 people along the coast.

 Gov. Rick Perry of Texas issued a disaster declaration on Monday in preparation for Ike's arrival.